 Future Cost Considerations

-The costs of EHR systems also vary between stratified pricing models targeted towards different types of providers, their speciality and the size of the practice.
+The costs of these EHR systems would also have varying pricing models when targeted towards different types of providers, their speciality and the size of the practice.

 - 3 Major Issues with Immunization Records Management (and How an EHR Can Help)Nov 13 , 2017